rberger/blog-posts/posts/howto/clojure/amplify-studio-cljs-tutorial.md

 - `test: /\.m?js/,` - Regex that specifies what file types to apply to the first rule to (ones that end with `.mjs` or `.js`)
   - `fullySpecified: false` - the import / require statements should not end with file suffixes
   - `alias` - Maps the path to the javascript files to a module name.
-This allows the code to require the Amplify Studio `models` and `ui-components` as npm modules.
+This allows the code to require the Amplify Studio `models` and `ui-components` as importable modules.
 - `test: /\.jsx$/` - Regex that specifies which file types to apply to the second rule (JSX files)
   - `exclude` - Don't apply it to files installed by npm in `/node_modules/`
   - `use` - Apply babel to the JSX files.
 The `.babelrc` file specified earlier tells babel to transform the JSX files to vanilla javascript